ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Grid types
 ~~~~~~~~~~

-In ESMValCore, we distinguish between three grid types (note that these might
+In ESMValCore, we distinguish between various grid types (note that these might
 differ from other definitions):

 * **Regular grid**: A rectilinear grid with 1D latitude and 1D longitude